 The top set of most significant exons can be examined with topTags.
-Here, a positive log-fold change represents exons that are up in Pasilla knockdown over normal.
+Here, a positive log-fold change represents exons that are up in Foxp1-KO over control.
 Multiplicity correction is performed by applying the Benjamini-Hochberg method on the p-values, to control the false discovery rate (FDR).